mbartlett01/CS3113_SP22_LAB01_TEAMMnemonic/README.md

 Sub Problem: Creation of Node

 Sub Problem: Pointing to Next Node
+-Using a back-to-back method to address this issue

 Sub Problem: Implement Bubble sort on List